 Regardless of what model of iPhone you have, it’s safe to say it has a pretty good camera.
 In fact, the camera has always been impressive on iPhone.
 And it only gets better with every new model Apple releases.
-After you’ve had a chance to test your new phone’s camera, you’ll want to transfer those photos from your iPhone to your PC — whether it’s because you want to share them with family and friends, print them out, or simply view them on a larger screen.
+After you’ve had a chance to test your new phone’s camera, you’ll want to transfer photos from iPhone to your PC — whether it’s because you want to share them with family and friends, print them out, or simply view them on a larger screen.

 Thankfully, iPhone is just as friendly with Windows computers as it is with Macs.
 Read on to see how you can transfer your pictures via your USB cable or by using a cloud service like iCloud.